Be warned, this series is over 10 years old with over 700 chapters to its name. Spoilers may not be covered below.

 - Attack of the 50-Foot Whatever: The Basilisk and the Sphinx are quite huge.

-- Beast Man: The Four Demon Guards are Zoan users, but they look more Beast than human.
+- Beast Man: The Four Demon Guards 5 after the time skip are Zoan users, but they look more Beast than human.

-- Bishonen Linevels]]: Despite not being a character, this follows the same pattern:
+- Bishonen Line: Despite not being a character, this follows the same pattern:

 - Level 1 is a barbed forest (red from the blood of the prisoners running through it) where spikes pierce you from all directions as well as being pursued by giant poisonous spiders.